laxuanlinh/thoughtmachine/vault_core.md

 ## Audit entities
 - Audit module tracks requests and effects of those requests on the resources in Vault Core.
 - The audit events can be accessed via REST API or Kafka (Audit Streaming API)
-- Audit logs record all incoming requests and responses
+- `Audit logs` record all incoming requests and responses
-- Action logs record the action that these requests perform on the entities in Vault Core such as accounts or payments and the information changed by these actions.
+- `Action logs` record the action that these requests perform on the entities in Vault Core such as accounts or payments and the information changed by these actions.
-- Both log types are immutable and can be acccessed via REST API or Audit Streaming API, they can also be viewed from Operation Dashboard.
+- Both log types are immutable and can be acccessed via REST API or Audit Streaming API, they can also be viewed from `Operation Dashboard`.
-- Audit logs are kept for some time while Action logs are kept indefinitely.
+- `Audit logs` are kept for some time while `Action logs` are kept indefinitely.
-- While Audit logs remove sensitive information like tokens, it won't remove things like balances, postings or account data.
+- While `Audit logs` remove sensitive information like tokens, it won't remove things like balances, postings or account data.
-- We need to use policies to limit the number of users who can view the Audit logs.
+- We need to use policies to limit the number of users who can view the `Audit logs`.

 # Financial Principles
 - Unified Postings API